 Hungary’s descent towards authoritarianism under right-wing leader Viktor Orban, who has exerted control over almost all aspects of the public sphere, has placed the country’s anti-corruption efforts in the spotlight.
-In the Transparency International Corruption Perceptions Index 2017, Hungary scored a pitiful 45 on a scale of 0-100, three points below the previous year and 10 points down since 2012.
+In the Transparency International Corruption Perceptions Index 2017, Hungary scored a pitiful 45 on a scale of zero to 100, three points below the previous year and 10 points down since 2012.

 On 20 June 2018 Hungary’s parliament passed a series of laws, known as “Stop Soros”, that criminalise any individual or group that offers help to an illegal immigrant.
 The passing of the Stop Soros law continues worrying trends in the public arena that began with the rise to power of Orban’s Fidez party in 2010.